-The next thing you want to do is season your ground beef with Kosher salt and maybe one or two other ingredients, like freshly ground black pepper, or garlic powder, or Worcestershire sauce.
-But don't go overboard.
-And the most important seasoning is the salt.
-Remember, if you're making your burgers with beef chuck, they're going to have a deep, meaty flavor that you actually want to be able to taste.
-Keep it simple.
+There are a lot of hamburger recipes that include several flavorings, as well as a binder and fillers (eggs, breadcrumbs), but when you start with a fatty ground beef, you don't need a lot of extra ingredients to make an amazing burger.
+In fact, too many additions will overwhelm the naturally delicious flavors of the beef.
+All you need to do is season your ground beef with kosher salt and maybe one or two other ingredients.
+Freshly ground black pepper, garlic powder, or Worcestershire sauce add just enough flavor and enhance the meat.
+Just make sure you don't go overboard.
+Remember, if you're making your burgers with beef chuck, they're going to have a deep, meaty flavor that you actually want to be able to taste, so keep it simple.

-Let me assure you that these feats of strength, while awe-inspiring, will cause the cooked burgers to become hockey pucks.
-What you want to do instead is just very gently shape the seasoned meat into balls, and then very gently flatten those balls into patties that are about 3/4 of an inch to an inch thick.
-Imagine you're giving a baby a back rub and you should have the right amount of pressure.
+Oftentimes, when people form burger patties, they pack them way too tightly.
+This act of pressing and smooshing together will cause the cooked burgers to become hockey pucks.
+Instead, you want to very gently shape the seasoned meat into balls, and then using a light touch, flatten those balls into patties that are about 3/4 of an inch to 1 inch thick.

-A lot of people assume that the best way to cook a burger is on the grill, but interestingly enough, the very best way is in a cast-iron skillet.
-When you cook a burger over a grill, the fat melts and drips uselessly onto the coals, which means your efforts to procure 80/20 ground beef will have been for naught.
+A lot of people assume that the best way to cook a burger is on the grill, but interestingly enough, the very best method is in a cast-iron skillet.
+When you cook a burger over a grill, the fat melts and drips onto the coals.
 Then the hot coals more or less dry out the surface of the meat and you end up with a burger that, while OK, is far from amazing.